JupiterEthan/Game2048/README.md

 # GameCode
-Some little self-made computer games.
+Here are some little self-made computer games.

 Welcome to play or modify them!